charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 As GPU instances can be costly, it is useful to test that they can actually be used.
 A simple test job can be created to run NVIDIA's hardware reporting tool.
+Please note that you may need to replace the image tag in the following YAML with [the latest supported one][nvidia-supported-tags].

 This can also be [downloaded here][asset-nvidia].